Cognitive Behavioural Therapy (CBT)

 Sleep Hygiene

-It is recommended to modify behaviors that contribute to inadequate sleep, such as smoking, excessive late-day caffeine consumption, and excessive alcohol consumption.
+It is recommended to modify behaviours that contribute to inadequate sleep, such as smoking, excessive late-day caffeine consumption, and excessive alcohol consumption.
 Additionally, maintaining regular physical activity is essential for promoting good sleep.

 Sleep Environment Improvement